gatling/gatling/src/sphinx/extensions/maven_plugin.rst

 .. highlight:: xml

-Thanks to this plugin, Gatling can be launched when building your project, for example with your favorite CI solution.
+Using this plugin, Gatling can be launched when building your project, for example with your favorite Continuous Integration (CI) solution.
+Note: while you can invoke it explicitly using ``mvn gatling:test``, it cannot (at this time) be run implicitly as part of the normal maven lifecycle, for examole: ``mvn verify``.

 Versions
 ========